Freight Claims Guide: Types, Filing, and Key Steps

 What is a Freight Claim?

-Officially, a freight claim is defined as a legal demand submitted by a shipper or a 3PL on their behalf to a carrier for financial reimbursement on the loss or damage of a shipment.
+Officially, a freight claim is defined as a legal demand submitted by you or a 3PL on your behalf to a carrier for financial reimbursement on the loss or damage of a shipment.
 And there are a variety of freight claim types.
 More specifically, four of them.
 These names simply indicate the type of claim.
 They include titles such as shipping claims, cargo claims, transportation claims, or loss and damage claims.
 The intent of a freight claim is to have the carrier resolve the matter to the point that the initial terms noted on the Bill of Lading has been fulfilled.
 A freight claim recovers loss.
 However, it is not to reimburse lost profits.

 However, there are some exceptions to this general rule.